 Incredibly, in the aftermath of the fire, she discovered that her two horses, Walker and Jaffa had survived and were singed but very much alive.
 In the year after the fire, Karen wrote and published a book – The Flipside of Misfortune – about her experiences recovering from the fire and about how even the most devastating event can have a positive and transformational flipside.

 Karen has subsequently created a new life for herself and her horses and has been invited to speak on national and local radio and by a range of corporate and not-for-profit organisations.
 Her horses Walker and Jaffa are the original “Firehorses” after which the organisation is named.
-While Jaffa passed away in 2011 at the age of 25, Walker continues his life as a master teacher and leader of his own herd.
-See a bit more about Karen’s story here.
+While Jaffa passed away in 2011 at the age of 24, Walker continued until 2020, also passing away at aged 24 on the 11th anniversary of the fires he survived.
+See more of Karen’s story here.